-- 1. Access the Emergency Dialing interface and dial 112 - Press home key to get back to interface "slide to unlock" - Press the bottom of keyboard - Slide the screen up to get to the calculator - Then there appear a green stripe on top of the screen, which will show "the line is busy now" - Press the green stripe to get back to the calling interface.
-In the middle of the screen there is the address book / contacts icon - Press the home key and address book simultaneously to access to infinite unlocked situation - Connect IP-BOX to the phone and move the Sensor to the screen, press the black key of the equipment to unlock
+- 1. Access the Emergency Dialing interface and dial 112 - 2.
+Press home key to get back to interface "slide to unlock" - 3.
+Press and slide up from the bottom of screen in order to get to the calculator - A green stripe will appear on top of the screen, which will show the message "the line is busy now" - 5.
+Press the green stripe to get back to the call screen - 6.
+In the middle right side of the call screen there is the address book / contacts icon - 7.
+Press the home button and address book icon simultaneously to access to "infinite unlocked situation" - Connect IP-BOX to the phone and move the Sensor to the screen, press the black key of the iP-BOX to begin the unlock attack